[A review/ ramble about Gundam Seed]

 I watched Gundam Seed a very long time ago, dubbed in English when they played it on the local television channel.
 It was the first animation that I actually got addicted to, and back then, I didn’t even know about much about Japanese animations.
 I do love these shows – Gundam Seed and its inferior sequel, Destiny – in spite of the flaws that they have.

-Firstly, I have to make it clear that Seed is better that Destiny.
+Firstly, I have to make it clear that Seed is better than Destiny.
 Seed is what I will be focussing on because it has better storyline, character development and generally makes more sense.
 The premise is that there is an ongoing conflict between the Coordinators (genetically enhanced human beings) and Naturals (unenhanced as the name implies).
 Caught in the conflict are the protagonist, Kira Yamato, and his on-and-off bestie, Athrun Zala, and the two boys swing back and forth between wanting to save each other and destroy each other (it’s all good fun though).

 For me, the biggest problem with Seed was its pacing.
-The show starts out really slow and becomes quite repetitive at one point, with Kira fighting battles after battles and progressively getting stronger.
-On hindsight, I suppose these episodes were necessary in order to show us Kira’s strength and ingenuity in battle, as well as his steady descent into an emotional and mental breakdown.
+The show starts out really slow and becomes quite repetitive at one point, with Kira fighting battle after battle and progressively getting stronger.
+On hindsight, I suppose these episodes were necessary in order to show us Kira’s strength and ingenuity in battle, as well as his steady descent into an emotional breakdown.
 Nevertheless, the first half of the show was quite draggy, even with the love triangle and teenage drama surrounding it.
 It did get considerably better after that though, and the second half of the show was splendid and moved a lot faster.
 (Destiny, on the other hand, starts out really well with a fast and effective pacing that draws its audience in, but gets repetitive and boring in the second half of the show.)

 The story had some pretty deep content.
 This was the first show that made me think deeply about genetic engineering and the possible societal consequences of Man’s attempts at playing God.
 The show raises many questions about the notion of good and evil as well.
 Initially, I thought that the Naturals were ‘good’ because… well, Kira fought for them and the side that the protagonist chooses must be the good side, right?
 It became clear to me later on that there was no such rule, and through Gundam Seed, I learned that good and bad were perspectives, and sometimes very difficult to tell apart.
-This show made me think about people’s agenda, what truly lies in their hearts.
+This show made me think about people’s agenda – what truly lies in their hearts.
 This may seem like obvious truths to adults, but I was quite young when I watched this and back then, it had never occurred to me that people can be cruel, even when they seem kind or just.